maciejg-git/litewind-alpine-documentation/components/datepicker.md

 ### Range mode

-Datepicker allows selection of date ranges when `range` prop is enabled.
+Datepicker allows selection of date ranges when `data-range` prop is enabled.
 In range mode instead of single date `string` component emits `array` of two `strings`.

 {% render "example.liquid" example: "examples/datepicker-range.liquid", tabs: examples.datepickerRange %}

 ### Datepicker in dropdown

 By default datepicker is a standalone component.
 You can easy turn it into standard expandable picker for inputs by putting it inside dropdown component menu.
-The dropdown should have `autoClose` prop disabled.
+The dropdown should have `data-auto-close` prop disabled.
 To close menu after selection `@datepicker-selection-complete` event can be used.

 {% render "example.liquid" example: "examples/datepicker-dropdown.liquid", tabs: examples.datepickerDropdown %}